modernben/forge-docs/1.0/accounts/source-control.md

 ### Refreshing Tokens

-If you would like to refresh Forge's connection to your source control provdier, you may do so by clicking the **Refresh Token** button next to the source control provider's name on the Source Control dashboard within your Forge account profile.
+If you would like to refresh Forge's connection to your source control provider, you may do so by clicking the **Refresh Token** button next to the source control provider's name on the Source Control dashboard within your Forge account profile.